Recommended Entry Courses

 Students considering a major in History, even if they have advanced placement credit, are advised to start with any one of the courses numbered in the 100’s.
 These courses offer introductions to major themes in the history of the United States, Europe, East Asia, and Latin America.

-Three professors will be offering First-Year Seminars this fall: Gwen Lexow (“Into the Woods: Rewriting Walden“), Gerald Bigelow (Archaeology of the Celtic World) and Dennis Grafflin (The Chinese Imagination: Chapter and Verse).
+Two professors will be offering First-Year Seminars this fall: Gwen Lexow (“Into the Woods: Rewriting Walden“) and Gerald Bigelow (Archaeology of the Celtic World).

 A history major can also begin with a more specialized 200-level course, for which there are usually no prerequisites.
-Potential majors should note that the Historical Methods Short Term is expected in their sophomore year.
+Potential majors should note that the Historical Methods course (History 199) is expected in the Winter semester of their sophomore year.

 Students Wishing to Satisfy the [Q] Requirement: There are [Q] courses in many departments and programs.
 Garnet Gateway allows you to search for these: try the “Schedule of Courses” link from the login page.
-The Mathematics Department typically offers one or more non-calculus-track [Q] courses each semester.
-These include MATH 101 (Working with Data), MATH 102 (Mathematics Across the Sciences), MATH 110 (Great Ideas in Mathematics), and MATH 112 (Mathematics for a Just World).
+The Mathematics Department typically offers one or more non-calculus-track [Q] courses each year.
+These include MATH 101 (Working with Data), MATH 102 (Mathematics Across the Sciences), and MATH 110 (Great Ideas in Mathematics).

 Students Requiring Calculus and Beyond: The first math course a student takes depends on his or her background.
 In most cases, it will be MATH 105 (Calculus I), 106 (Calculus II), 205 (Linear Algebra), or 206 (Multivariable Calculus).
 Here are some common situations: